brentp/irelate/design.md

 An assumption here is that as soon as an interval in the cache does not overlap the in-coming interval, then it can not be related to any later intervals that would come in to the cache.
-This holds true since the intervals are sorted.
+This holds true since the intervals are sorted by chromosome and then by start coordinate.
 It also means that we can test, not only for overlaps, but for K-nearest neighbors or for intervals within a certain distance.
 For this reason the "overlaps" function can be specified by the user making the implementation quite flexible.

 Limitations
 -----------

-This algorithm is very fast, as evidenced by the [bedtools2 -sorted behavior](http://bedtools.readthedocs.org/en/latest/#performance) but it suffers 3 major problems:
+This algorithm is very fast, as evidenced by the [bedtools2 -sorted behavior](http://bedtools.readthedocs.org/en/latest/#performance) but it suffers from 3 major problems:

 1. It relies on having all chromosomes in the same order.
 This is especially onerous since VCFs coming out of GATK have order of `1,2,...21,X,Y,MT` while most other sorted files would put MT before X and Y. Of course sorting the numeric chromosomes as characters or integers also result in different sort orders.

 2. It parses many unneeded intervals.
-Given a sparse query, for example, a variants from a few target genes, and dense databases of whole-genome coverage, the chromosome sweep algorithm will have to parse *every interval* in the whole-genome databases, even though the areas of interest are comprised by less than 1% of the regions in the file.
+Given a sparse query, for example, variants from a few target genes, and dense databases of whole-genome coverage, the chromosome sweep algorithm will have to parse *every interval* in the whole-genome databases, even though the areas of interest are comprised by less than 1% of the regions in the file.
 In short, sparse queries